A problem deck.

 I used treated timbers sitting on posts set on specalist foundation blocks (showing here in the foreground).

-So the build is progressing, here I have placed a damp membrane over the frame joists to protect from water run off from the main deck.
+With build progressing, I placed a damp membrane over the frame to protect from water run off from the deck.

 I have also positioned posts for the handrail to be built all round.
 The posts were stained black to provide a strong constrast to the final decking design.